celaraze/cat/README.md

 English | [简体中文](docs/README.zh_CN.md)

-A LLM model assistant with permanent memory.
+A LLM assistant with permanent memory.
 Imagine how cool it would be if, in addition to providing basic Q&A services like other LLM, it could remember everything you've ever mentioned and recall it at any time!

-For Chinese conversations, it is based on the Qwen2-Max LLM, and for English conversations, it is based on the GPT-4o large language model.
-It uses RAG (Retrieval-Augmented Generation) and embeddings, instead of relying on carrying context tokens.
+For Chinese conversations, it is based on the Qwen2-Max LLM, and for English conversations, it is based on the GPT-4o LLM.
+It uses RAG and embeddings, instead of relying on carrying context tokens.

 Compared with traditional LLM chat assistants, the most intuitive difference is that it breaks free from the constraints of the chat window.
 In the past, you had to start a separate conversation for a specific topic, but now there is only